Her Private Hell: Themes

-Josephine Botting of the British Film Institute (BFI) has commented on the film's impression of isolation (particularly on the part of the naive Marisa) and the distrust that it creates among the characters: "In Her Private Hell, suspicion springs from a sense of the characters' remoteness from each other, both literal and metaphorical.
-The use of location adds to the feeling – characters enter and leave Bernie's flat with no indication of where they've been or where they're going ..."
+Josephine Botting of the British Film Institute (BFI) has commented on the film's atmosphere of isolation, felt especially by the naive Marisa, and the distrust that it engenders among the characters.
+According to Botting: "In Her Private Hell, suspicion springs from a sense of the characters' remoteness from each other, both literal and metaphorical.
+The use of location adds to the feeling – characters enter and leave Bernie's flat with no indication of where they've been or where they're going [...]"

 Botting and David McGillivray also identify a theme of power and manipulation, noting that Margaret and Bernie use sex to control others.
-Both characterise the couple's open-minded attitude to adultery as the embracement of a swinging lifestyle.
+Both characterise this open-mindedness to adultery as acceptance of a swinging lifestyle.
 McGillivray describes this as an "early reference to sexual behaviour that was to become a popular theme in exploitation movies of the early 1970s".
 He compares the film's "corruption-of-the-innocent" premise to the plots of 1930s American melodramas such as Reefer Madness (1936).